 Remove temporary asphalt or concrete pads and repair all attachment scars to permanent structures and pavements after crash cushion removal.
 Make necessary repairs due to defective material, work, or Contractor operations at no cost to the Department.
 Restore crash cushions damaged by the traveling public within 24 hours after notification as authorized by the Engineer.

-102-9.9 Temporary Guardrail: Furnish temporary guardrail in accordance with the Plans and Standard Plans.
-Meet the requirements of Section 536.
+102-9.9 Temporary Guardrail: Use temporary guardrail in accordance with the TTCP and Standard Plans.
+Install the temporary guardrail in accordance with the Section 536.

+102-9.10 Trailer Mounted Devices:

+102-9.10.1 General: For arrow boards, portable changeable message signs, radar speed display trailers, and any other trailer-mounted device, place a channelizing device at each corner of the trailer while in use.
+When not in use, move arrow boards, portable changeable message signs, radar speed display trailers, and any other trailer-mounted device outside of the clear zone or place them at the appropriate setback distance behind an existing barrier or temporary barrier that is present for shielding other items.

+When trailer mounted devices are used at night, reduce the intensity of the light panel as needed to reduce glare.

-102-9.10 Arrow Board: Furnish arrow boards that meet the requirements of Section 990 as required by the Plans and Standard Plans to advise approaching traffic of lane closures or shoulder work.
+102-9.10.2 Arrow Board: Use arrow boards in accordance with the TTCP, Standard Plans, and that meet the requirements of Section 990.
 Ensure that the arrow board display panel is raised to a fully upright position and is fully visible to motorists.
-Type B arrow boards may be used on low to intermediate speed (0 mph to 50 mph) facilities or for maintenance or moving operations on any speed facility.
-Type C arrow boards must be used for all other operations on high-speed (50 mph and greater) facilities and may be substituted for Type B arrow boards on any speed facility.
+Use Type B arrow boards on roadways with an existing posted speed of 45 MPH or less for maintenance and mobile operations on any speed facility.
+Use Type C arrow boards for all other operations on roadways with an existing posted speed of 50 MPH or greater, and may be substituted for Type B arrow boards on any speed facility.

-102-9.11 Portable Changeable Message Sign (PCMS): Use PCMSs or truck mounted changeable message signs that meet the requirements of Section 990 as required by the Plans and Standard Plans to supplement other temporary traffic control devices used in work zones.
+102-9.10.3 Portable Changeable Message Sign (PCMS): Use PCMSs or truck mounted changeable message signs in accordance with the TTCP, Standard Plans and Section 990 to supplement other temporary traffic control devices used in work zones.
 Ensure that the PCMS display panel is raised to a fully upright position and is fully visible to motorists.
 Reduce the intensity of the flashers when using PCMS at night.
 Use PCMS with a minimum letter height of 18 inches.
 For facilities with posted speed limits of 45 mph or less, PCMS with a minimum letter height of 12 inches may be used.

 For roadways with speed limits greater than 45 mph, the message displayed on the PCMS must be unobstructed from 800 feet.
 For roadways with speed limits of 45 mph or less, the message displayed must be unobstructed from 650 feet.